protocol/beyond-bitswap/testbed/testbed/README.md

 by the following parts:
 * [Test Cases](./test): It includes the code for the test cases.
 * [Scripts](./scripts): Set of scripts to easily configure, run, and process your own test.
-* [Benchmarks](./scripts/benchmarks): Set of benchmarking scripts that enables the replication of certain tests without the need of additional configuration.

 ### Plans
 * [`ipfs-transfer`](./test/ipfsTransfer.go): Tests the exchange of files over a network of IPFS nodes.
 * [`bitswap-transfer`](./test/transfer.go): Tests the exchange of files over a network of Bitswap nodes.
-* [`bitswap-transfer`](./test/graphsyncTransfer.go): Tests the exchange of files beetween two IPFS nodes using Graphsync.
+* [`graphsync-transfer`](./test/graphsyncTransfer.go): Tests the exchange of files beetween two IPFS nodes using Graphsync.

 * [`tcp-transfer`](./test/TCPtransfer.go): Tests the exchange of files using TCP between two nodes.
 * [`waves`](./test/waves.go): Tests the request of files by subsequent waves of leechers.
 * [`sparse`](./test/sparse.go): Tests seeders which are not connected directly to seeders.
 Between them there are always a set of passive nodes.

-### Benchmarks
-* [`Template`](./benchmarks/template.sh): Use this template if you want to configure your own benchmark.
-* [`Number of Wants`](./benchmarks/wantcount.sh): Tests the number of want messages seen by a node when exchanging a large number of small files.

 ## Installation
 Clone the repository to start the installation: